Learning Objectives

 sorting next by

-and finally by theyear
+hindfoot_lengthand finally by theyear.

 Since you need to limit this list to the top 100 largest rodents, you’ll need to add the SQL command

-to the end of the query.
-Save the final query as100_largest_individuals
+[click here for output]LIMIT 100to the end of the query.
+Save the final query as100_largest_individuals.- The data should include the

 DISTINCT (5 pts)